nkoepke/profile-image/README.md

 # Usage

 Include the script in your HTML.
+The script also works with Node ("module.exports" must be activated in the code file manually).
+Some additional methods can be used only in browser enviroments.

 ```html
 <script language="javascript" type="text/javascript" src="/path/to/file/src/profile-image.js"></script>